julianschill/klipper-led_effect/docs/LED_Effect.md

 The effect speed parameter controls how long it takes to "breathe" one time.

 #### Blink
-    Effect Rate:  1   Duration of a complete cylce
+    Effect Rate:  1   Duration of a complete cycle
     Cutoff:       0   Not used but must be provided
     Palette:          Colors are cycled in order